 Peer Review Process

 All papers will undergo editorial screening.
-Original articles, reviews, and case studies will be blindly peer- reviewed by at least two peer reviewers and one section-editor.
+Original articles, reviews, and case studies will be blindly peer- reviewed by at least two peer reviewers.
 Peer reviewers are asked to submit their review within three (3) weeks.
 All articles will be fast-tracked through the peer-review and editorial process and we will endeavour to publish accepted papers within 2 weeks of final acceptance.

 SJCAPP publishes accepted papers online immediately after completion of peer-review and editorial processes.
 Papers will subsequently be collated as quarterly editions for indexing and citation purposes.